asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 These backgrounds are the product of a distant AI interpreting Spotify as the sole source of all truth about Earth.
 The AI has created avatars based on song titles to send to Earth, blend in with the locals, and complete a mission for the AI.
 That’ll be interesting.

-Did we mention that the AI understand that EVERYONE on Earth has a tattoo that declares their worldview and passions?
+Did we mention that the AI believes that EVERYONE on Earth has a tattoo that declares their worldview and passions?

 ## Playlist
 {: .no_toc }